 - Pets: Not allowed.

-- Views: Differ greatly – of the harbour, Harbour Bridge, Opera House, Royal Botanical Gardens or the city.
+- Views: Differ greatly – of the harbour, Harbour Bridge, Opera House, Royal Botanic Gardens or the city.

 - Wi-Fi Internet: Free for all guests.

 - Email: [email protected]

 - Website: www.icsydney.com.au